paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 <a id="section-867a"></a>
 ## § 867a.
 Art.
 67a.
 Review by the Supreme Court
 **(a)** Decisions of the United States Court of Appeals for the Armed Forces are subject to review by the Supreme Court by writ of certiorari as provided in [section 1259 of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section1259&num=0&edition=prelim).
-The Supreme Court may not review by a writ of certiorari under this section any action of the United States Court of Appeals for the Armed Forces in refusing to grant a petition for review.

 **(b)** The accused may petition the Supreme Court for a writ of certiorari without prepayment of fees and costs or security therefor and without filing the affidavit required by [section 1915(a) of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section1915/a&num=0&edition=prelim).

 ### Statutory Notes

-#### Amendment of Subsection (a)
-Pub.
-L. 118–31, div.
-A, title V, § 533(a)(2)(A), (b), Dec.
-22, 2023, 137 Stat.
-261, provided that, effective on the date that is one year after Dec.
-22, 2023, and applicable with respect to any action of the United States Court of Appeals for the Armed Forces in granting or refusing to grant a petition for review submitted to such Court for the first time on or after Dec.
-22, 2023, with certain provisos, subsection (a) of this section is amended to striking out at end “The Supreme Court may not review by a writ of certiorari under this section any action of the United States Court of Appeals for the Armed Forces in refusing to grant a petition for review.”
-See 2023 Amendment note below.

 #### Amendments
 2023—Subsec. (a).
 Pub.
 L. 118–31 struck out at end “The Supreme Court may not review by a writ of certiorari under this section any action of the United States Court of Appeals for the Armed Forces in refusing to grant a petition for review.”